Monroe County, West Virginia

 - Present: Monroe County continues to be known for its scenic landscapes, outdoor recreation, and rich historical heritage.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Monroe County, West Virginia.
+This timeline provides a condensed summary of the historical journey of Monroe County, West Virginia.